 As an independent practice you may wonder how much time and money you spend on resubmitting claims.
-Higher the number of rejections higher the cost.
-So, one of the very first things to do while thinking of Optimizing your billing and collections, is to make sure that you are submitting clean claims the first time.
+The higher the number of rejections, the higher the cost.
+So, one of the very first things to do while thinking of optimizing your billing and collections is to make sure that you are submitting clean claims the first time.

-It is interesting that with so much talk about clean claim submission still the industry average of First Pass Acceptance (FPA) of claims is between 79-85 %.
-While the minimum FPA, that you should aim for is 97 % or more.
+It is interesting that with so much talk about clean claim submission, the industry average of First Pass Acceptance (FPA) of claims is only between 79-85% when the minimum FPA that you should aim for is 97% or more.

 If your first pass acceptance rate is not over 97% we recommend you should look at the following areas:

-- Analyze your rejections, instead of just fixing them, you can configure your rules engine better if you have data from this analysis you can also improve your billing practices for better accuracy.
+- Analyze your rejections in addition to fixing them; you can configure your rules engine better if you have data from this analysis.
+You can also improve your billing practices for better accuracy.

-A clean claim out the door means faster reimbursement & serves as a natural step towards Optimizing Collections.
-Using a medical billing service provider like Cosentus, with the right blend of technology & expertise would help you achieve your goals for over 97% FPA rate and subsequently saving approximately $5000 annually per provider for reworking claims.
-Many report 25-30% reduction in days in AR as their FPA rate went up.
+A clean claim out the door means faster reimbursement and serves as a natural step towards optimizing collections.
+Using a medical billing service provider like Cosentus, with the right blend of technology & expertise, would help you achieve your goals for over 97% FPA rate and subsequently saving approximately $5000 annually per provider for reworking claims.
+Many clients report 25-30% reduction in days in AR as their FPA rate went up.